ut-astria/orbdetpy/README.md

 6. Third body perturbations from the Sun and Moon.

 The measurement model supports range, range-rate, angles, and inertial Cartesian coordinates.
-Filtering is done using Orekit's Extended Kalman Filter or our custom Unscented Kalman Filter.
+Filtering is done with our Unscented Kalman Filter or Orekit's Extended Kalman Filter.
 Dynamic Model Compensation (DMC) can be used with either filter to estimate additional perturbing acclerations that result from unmodeled dynamics, maneuvers etc.